 8 life-changing tips for living in the present and staying mindful

 1. The present moment is all you ever have.
 Wherever you are, be there totally.

-Before reading this book I had never thought about this before.
-I had never realized how much the mind wanders to the past and to the future.
+Before reading this book, I had never thought about this before.
+I had never realized how much the mind wanders to the past and the future.

 And there’s no other way to find true freedom.

 3. So do not be concerned with the fruit of the action; just give attention to the action itself.

 Remember this every second of your day, and you’ll find yourself savoring every little activity of your day, no matter how trivial or common it is.

 4. Leave the situation, change it if you can, or accept it.
 All else is madness.

 If you can change a situation that’s bothering you, then go above and beyond to make that happen.

 If you can’t change the situation, but you can leave it, then go ahead and leave.